-Genetics and age also play a big part in their hair structure, meaning no two Shih Tzu's are the same.
-However, when one comes into my grooming shop I typically approach my "clipping" technique the same way.
+Genetics and age also play a big part in their hair structure, meaning no two Shih Tzu’s are the same.
+Not to mention matting and dry-ends can present a difficult challenge.

 I’ve had the pleasure of grooming literally hundreds of Shih Tzu’s and trying dozens of clippers in my shop, so here’s what I believe is the best tool for the job: